What is Compulsory Winding up?

 Why Would a Creditor Choose to Wind up a Company?

 Winding up is not meant to be a short cut debt recovery process.
-Creditors may still receive little or nothing if there are insufficient assets and the director is unable to pay even if found personally liable.
-Instead, the purpose is to prevent a business from trading and stop further losses.
+Creditors may still receive little or nothing if there are insufficient assets and/or a director is unable to pay even if found personally liable.

 Before they can wind a business up, a creditor needs to serve the debtor company with a statutory demand or have a court judgment for the debt.
 If the statutory demand has been ignored for 21 days, then the creditor can issue a winding up petition.

-What is the Process to Wind up a Company?
+What is the Process to Compulsorily Wind up a Company?

 The creditor will issue a petition in court, which has a hearing date on it – a petition is simply another term for an application.
 This has to be served at the registered office of your company by a process server.